pablichjenkov/macao-sdk/component-toolkit/README.md

 Previous code snippet uses `BottomNavigationComponentDefaults.BottomNavigationComponentView` which is a Composable function that renders classes of `BottomNavigationComponentViewModel` type.
 But if you want a custom rendering of your own `CustomBottomNavigationViewModel`, you just need to implement your own class that extends `BottomNavigationComponentViewModel` and pass it to the `BottomNavigationComponent`.

-`A custom BottomNavigation composable view would look like this`
+`A custom BottomNavigation Composable would look like this:`

 ```kotlin
 val CustomBottomNavigationView: @Composable BottomNavigationComponent<CustomBottomNavigationViewModel>.(